Jasdoge/Shakesphere/README.md

 # Shakesphere
 A sphere with an LED you shake and it turns off and on into different colors

+See the assets directory for circuit diagram and 3d print models.

 Video:

 [![View the making of here](https://img.youtube.com/vi/So-5wrXYYBQ/0.jpg)](https://www.youtube.com/watch?v=So-5wrXYYBQ)